 Interest rate risk is managed using a mix of fixed and floating rate financial assets.
-However, at 30 June 2016, 100% of the financial assets were at a floating rate.
+At 30 June 2016, approximately 8% of the financial assets were at a fixed rate and 92% of the financial assets were at a floating rate.